trc492/FtcTemplate/README.md

            ", lowerLimit=" + slide.isLowerLimitSwitchActive());
    }
    ```
-8. In FtcTeleOp.java, add code to the method periodic to read analog controls on the gamepad for controlling the subsystem.
+8. In FtcTeleOp.java, add a private class variable slidePrevPower and add code to the method periodic to read analog controls on the gamepad for controlling the subsystem.
    ```
+   private double slidePrevPower = 0.0;
+   ...
    if (robot.slide != null)
    {
        double slidePower = operatorGamepad.getLeftStickY(true) * RobotParams.SLIDE_POWER_LIMIT;